kaifymazhar/WebemulatorNes/README.md

 # cfxnes

-JavaScript NES emulator and emulation library.
+JavaScript NES emulator and emulation library(this can be merged)

 ![cfxnes logo](logo.png)